rmodrak/mtuq/docs/install/issues.rst

 MTUQ uses Instaseis to generate synthetic seismograms.

-Currently, Instaseis installation via conda forge does not reliably work, so we implement a workaround using a modified Instaseis repository hosted on GitHub.
+Currently, Instaseis does not reliably install under conda forge, so we implement a workaround using a modified Instaseis repository hosted on GitHub.

-Similar to Cython extensions, Instaseis includes Fortran extensions for code speedup, so we include the `fortran-compiler` dependency in `env.yaml`.
+Similar to Cython extensions, Instaseis uses Fortran extensions for code speedup, so we include the `fortran-compiler` dependency in `env.yaml`.